|Tiffany & Co. Diamond Solitaire Engagement Ring|

 Though many competing jewelry styles emerged at the turn of the twentieth century, Late Victorian engagement rings have made an indelible impression upon British and American brides throughout the centuries.
 The elegant flourishes and distinctive styles perfected by Victorian jewelers endure today as the pinnacle of classic romantic wedding jewelry.

-The popularity of the diamond solitaire was further established in 1886 when Charles Lewis Tiffany’s team perfected the six-prong diamond setting.
-The new setting features a single large diamond poised above its band, held in place by six distinctive prongs.
+The popularity of the diamond solitaire was further established in 1886, when Charles Lewis Tiffany’s team perfected the six-prong diamond setting.
+Their new setting featured a single large diamond poised above its band, held in place by six distinctive metal prongs.
 Tiffany & Co.’s elegant setting, which today remains a classic in diamond solitaires, allows the diamond to exhibit maximum brilliance.